ArselaneHS/Cleaning-and-getting-data-Project/README.md

 # Cleaning-and-getting-data-Project

 In this file we will explain all the steps and script variables in the run_analysis.R script.
-The *Code Book.Rmd* file will contain an explanation of the experiment and all the folders and files and their variables that are present in the project.
+The *Code Book.Rmd* file will contain an explanation of the experiment, all the folders and files, and the variables names of the data sets that are present in the project.

 ### Loading the data sets
 In this part we loaded all the data sets that we will need in the form of a data frame.